 — Oklahoma Senator James Langford

 The federal government should never pursue to define the matters of the church, it should never pretend to dictate, define, contradict, or contravene religious belief.
 This is not the governments business, but rather it is the right and responsibility of the church and of the American people.
 Furthermore and just as important, the government should never presume to prohibit any citizens free expression of their faith.
 In other words, religion is not merely some secondary matter regulated to ones private life, but rather it is a public priority of personal values and corporate morals and something that all faithful people live out on a daily basis in the market square of life.
 This is not the government’s business said James Madison.
 The government should leave the church alone and never presume to tell people what to believe, or how to or how not to practice their faith.
-A division of Conscience and Religious Freedom Division should not be necessary, all of government should be that division, but at a time when our courts believe that they have the right to redefine a very Sacrament of the church we need this commission, we need this division, and I am grateful for it.
+A Conscience and Religious Freedom Division should not be necessary, all of government should be that division, but at a time when our courts believe that they have the right to redefine a very Sacrament of the church we need this commission, we need this division, and I am grateful for it.

 —Dr. Everett Piper President of Oklahoma Wesleyan University

 Our understanding and defense of religious liberty comes from recognizing its important role as the core of our first amendment freedoms, as the critical buffer between the state and the individual.
 It is the expression of our founders acknowledgement and respect for human dignity and the essential and undeniable right to conscience free from government intrusion. — Montse Alverado Executive Director of the Becket Fund for Religious Liberty